-Competition in the process sector, whether in food manufacturing, chemical processing, or other areas, has become tough and process manufacturers must be rigorous and stringent throughout their manufacturing and supplying processes.
+Competition in the process manufacturing industry, whether in food manufacturing, chemical processing, or other areas, has become tough and process manufacturers must be rigorous and stringent throughout their manufacturing processes.

 Companies in this category typically fall in these sectors: